nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 > when Editing the event, User need to rewrite the complete time information including the parts that they do not what to change
 >
 > the format is the same as it in add command
+>
+> Modification of specific module slots (tutorial, lecture, etc) are allowed in the event of public holidays/NUS Well Being day.
+This ensures that users have full control over their tiemtable and can make easy edits if their professor or teaching assistance decides to change the day/time slot.
+>
+> Modifications can also be made to move slots (tutorial, lecture, etc) to after semester boundaries.
+This is normal behaviour as we give users full control over their timetable

 * sd and ed must be of the format YYYY/MM/DD
 * e, sd and st are compulsory fields